heinzwittenbrink/slides-contentstrategy4degrowth/contentstrategy4degrowth.md

 > while absolute decoupling of GDP from emissions is possible and is already happening in some regions, it is unlikely to happen fast enough to respect the carbon budgets for 1.5°C and 2°C against a background of continued economic growth.

-# Folgen für die Content-Strategie
+# Consequences for content strategy

 ##

-- Content-Strategie war immer Teil der Wachstumsökonomie
-- Wir verstehen Content-Strategie besser, wenn wir Wachstum nicht mehr voraussetzen
+- Content strategy has always been part of the growth economy
+- We understand content strategy better when we no longer require growth
-- "Content first" als Motto einer dematerialisierten Wirtschaft
+- "Content first" as a motto of a dematerialised economy
-- Accessibility und progressive enhancement als Leitbilder
+- Accessibility and progressive enhancement as guiding principles

-## Content-Strategie für Nachhaltigkeit vs. Content-Strategie für Verkauf

-- Reduktion des Verbrauchs
-- Unterstützung von Vernetzung
-- Verzicht auf Marketing-Plattformen
+## Content Strategy for Sustainability vs. Content Strategy for Sales

+- Reduction of consumption
+- Support for networking
+- No need for marketing platforms

+## Content strategy for ecological transparency

+- Ecological footprint of all products and services
+- Ecological mission of the organization

+## Content strategy for data and science

+- Making data available
+- Accessibility of argumentations

-## Content Strategie für ökologische Transparenz
+## Content strategy for user-oriented campaigning

-- Ökologischer Fußabdruck aller Produkte und Services
-- Ökologische Mission der Organisation

-## Content-Strategie für Daten und Wissenschaft

-- Verfügbarmachen von Daten
-- Barrierefreiheit von Argumentationen

-## Content-Strategie für userorientiertes Campaigning

-- User-Tasks statt Botschaften
-- Orientierung an Services
+- User tasks instead of messages
-- Personen-Orientierung
+- Orientation towards services
+- Orientation towards personalizied communication (Greta, XR)

+Translated from German with some help by <https://www.DeepL.com/Translator>

 # End Matter